wmarshall484/websiteTest/drafts/SPLIntegration.md

 TStream<Double> myStream = ...;
 ```

-Their types are defined by the *stream schemas* that were mentioned in the previous section, e.g.:
+Their types are instead defined by the *stream schemas* that were mentioned in the previous section, e.g.:
 ```
 tuple<rstring attribute_name>
 ```

-In addition, to create an SPLStream it's necessary to provide a transformation Function to convert from the types of the TStream's Java objects to the SPLStream's SPL types.
+To create an SPLStream it's also necessary to provide a transformation Function to convert from the types of the TStream's Java objects to the SPLStream's SPL types.
 To show this in action, let's suppose that we have a TStream of Java Strings that we want to run through the 'appendOperator' that is found in the 'myTk' toolkit:
 ``` Java
 Topology topology = new Topology("primitiveOperatorTest");
 TStream<String> strings = topology.strings("Rhinoceros", "Modest Mouse", "The cake is a lie");